ClinicalTrials.Veeva

 Full description

-Strategy 1 (control strategy): Control regimen for all with FQ-S MDR/RR-TB.
-The local SOC regimen consistent with preferred regimen(s) in international guidelines.
-In most cases this will be 26 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (6BPaLM).
-Doses and durations of each component may change based on the latest WHO guidelines and the local SOC.
+Stage 1 Strategy 1 (control strategy): Control regimen for all with FQ-S MDR/RR-TB.
+The local standard of care (SOC) regimen consistent with preferred regimen(s) in international guidelines.
+In most cases this will be 24 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (6BPaLM).
+Doses and durations of each component may change based on the latest international guidelines and the local SOC.

-13 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (3BPaLM) for participants classified as having easier-to-treat TB and 26 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (6BPaLM) for participants classified as having harder-to-treat TB.
+Stage 1 Strategy 3 (investigational strategy): 3BPaLM or 6BPaLM stratified medicine strategy for FQ-S MDR/RR-TB.
+13 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (3BPaLM) for participants stratified to receive shorter treatment and 24 weeks of bedaquiline, pretomanid, linezolid, and moxifloxacin (6BPaLM) for participants stratified to receive longer treatment.

 Enrollment